LTH-image

 Example

-A usual example is the Batch Heating Process which is a process where a tank is to be filled up to a certain level and heated to a certain temperature.
+The Batch Heating Process is a process where a tank is to be filled up to a certain level and heated to a certain temperature.
 Heating is only allowed when the level is above a certain threshold.
 Once the correct level and temperature are reached, the tank shall be emptied.
-An implementation of this can be seen in the following screenshot:
+An implementation of this in JGrafchart can be seen in the following screenshot:

 Developers